 With the release of JUSTICE LEAGUE #1 by Geoff Johns and Jim Lee, DC Comics-The New 52 officially kicked off.
 Coverage has been widespread today.
 Looking for a comprehensive overview?
 Look no further.

 If you’ve already been to our main website today, you noticed our new page devoted to The New 52.
 Starting with the “Superman” family and going all the way through the “Young Justice” group, the page is a quick and easy visual guide to the 52 titles we will be publishing this fall beginning with Geoff Johns and Jim Lee's JUSTICE LEAGUE #1 on August 31st.
 Be sure to keep checking the page for updates throughout the summer.
-From here on out, it will serve as your jumping off point for all the latest news about all DC Comics titles going forward.

 We've spoken a lot about the editorial side of yesterday's historic announcement, with our editors Bob Harras and Eddie Berganza taking lead on things like new stories and finding the perfect writers to handle each of our books.
 I'd also like to call attention the visual side of this major initiative.